 An Office 365 group is used to communicate, collaborate and schedule meetings or events with group members.
 Users can create, find and join groups right from their inboxes.
 Once users create a group or join a group, they can start sharing files and collaborate with each other.
-Office 365 groups allows group emails like a distribution list so a user can send an email to the Office 365 group email account, and all members will receive the email (instead of having to email all users individually).
+Office 365 groups support group emails, like a distribution list, so a user can send an email to the Office 365 group email account, and all members will receive the email (instead of having to email all users individually).
 Office 365 groups also allow you to use the group to set and apply permissions, like a security group.
 In addition, an Office 365 group has collaboration and social features built into it.

 Social—Private and Public

 When users first create an Office 365 group, they can choose to make the group public or private.
-Earlier in Office 365, they couldn’t change the privacy setting after they created the group.
+Earlier in Office 365, they couldn’t change the privacy settings after they created the group.
 Now, users can change the privacy settings on an Office 365 group, in Outlook on the web, after they’ve created it.
-For example, a user creates a group for the human resources team in their organization and made it a public group, but now, the user would like to make it a private group.
+For example, a user creates a group for the human resources team in their company and made it a public group, but now, the user would like to make it a private group.
 They can easily change the privacy settings in a few steps as shown below:

 - Open OWA (Outlook Web Access)